ansible-lockdown/.github/readme.md

 - **Audit Profiles (Goss)**
   Lightweight compliance checks that run at machine speed.
-  Validate drift, prove compliance for audits, and integrate directly with CI/CD pipelines.
+  Validates compliance state, exports compliance state in multiple formats, and integrates easily directly into CI/CD pipelines.

 The result: a **configuration-as-code foundation for security baselines** that plugs into existing DevOps workflows and scales across heterogeneous environments.